cburgmer/json-path-comparison/bug_reports/Raku_JSON-Path.md

   Actual output:
   NOT_SUPPORTED
   ```
-  Evaluation of embedded Perl 6 code not allowed (construct with :allow-eval)
+  Evaluation of embedded Raku code not allowed (construct with :allow-eval)
   ```

 - [ ] `$..key`